PFLAG

 PFLAG is an LGBTQ advocacy organization founded and led by friends and family of LGBTQ people.
 PFLAG is a national organization presiding over decentralized local and regional chapters.
 PFLAG has over 360 chapters across the United States, with more than 550,000 members and supporters.

-PFLAG (pronounced /ˈpiːflæɡ/ PEE-flag) was originally an acronym, standing for Parents and Friends of Lesbians and Gays (later broadened to Parents, Families and Friends of Lesbians and Gays).
+PFLAG (pronounced /ˈpiːflæɡ/ PEE-flag) was originally an acronym, standing for Parents and Families of Lesbians and Gays (later broadened to Parents, Families and Friends of Lesbians and Gays).
 Until 1993, the name was hyphenated as P-FLAG.
-In 2014, the organization's members voted to make PFLAG the group's only official name and drop the phrase for which it previously stood, citing wider advocacy for groups beyond homosexual men and women.
+In 2014, the organization's members voted to make PFLAG the group's only official name and drop the phrase for which it previously stood, citing wider advocacy for groups beyond homosexual people.

 History

 Jeanne Manford marching with her later famous sign.
 Reactions to this sign led Manford to create a support group, which evolved into PFLAG.

 The organization was founded by Jeanne Manford and her husband after their son, a gay man and gay rights activist, was beaten at a protest in 1972.
 On June 25, she participated with her son in the NYC Pride March, carrying a hand-lettered sign that read "Parents of Gays Unite in Support for Our Children".
 Manford soon founded the organization as "a bridge between the gay community and the heterosexual community".

 The first formal meeting of Parents of Gays (later PFLAG) took place on March 11, 1973, at the Metropolitan-Duane United Methodist Church in Greenwich Village (MDUMC – later the Church of the Village).
 Approximately 20 people attended.
-Rev. Ed Egan of MDUMC (1971–1977) was one of the founding members of "Parents of Gays."
+Rev. Ed Egan of MDUMC (1971–1977) was one of the founding members of "Parents of Gays".
 Parents of Gays continued to meet monthly at MDUMC until at least 1984.

 The organization spread through regional chapters.
 In 1976, PFLAG LA had their first meeting of 30 parents.
 Following the 1979 National March on Washington for Lesbian and Gay Rights, representatives from these groups met for the first time in Washington, DC.

 By 1980, PFLAG, then known as Parents FLAG, began to distribute information to educational institutions and communities of faith nationwide, establishing itself as a source of information for the general public.
 In 1981, members decided to launch a national organization.
 The first PFLAG office was established in Los Angeles under founding president Adele Starr.